jason-erb/jason-erb.com/cv/jason-erb.md

 * **Contributions:** Boost, CMake, wxWidgets
 * Constituted half of the embedded software team for a touch-screen water-testing device, taking it through its first several production releases.
 * Internationalized code, automated text extraction/substitution, and added Korean support to the touch-screen keyboard (requiring a crash course on the Hangul alphabet and combining character logic).
-* Provided HTML reporting via XSLT transforms on XML data.
+* Enabled HTML reporting by writing XSLT transforms for XML data.
 * Fixed all resource leaks.

 #### **PYXIS Innovation** | **Kingston, Ontario, Canada**